jhill1/SEPwC/source/csv.inc.rst

 ------------

 CSV files are text files.
-They contain data in text format, with columns seperated by a delimiter and rows seperated by a new line.
+They contain data in text format, with columns seperated by a delimiter and rows separated by a new line.

-The delimaiter is often a comma `,`, hence CSV (Comma Seperated Values).
+The delimiter is often a comma `,`, hence CSV (Comma Separated Values).
 Other common delimiters are whitespace, :kbd:`Tab`, or pipe symbols :kbd:`|`.
-Data that contains the delimiter can be quoted using `"`.
+Data that contains the delimiter can be quoted using ``"``.

 CSV is obviously a spreadsheet-based data storage format.
 Data will be in the form of a table with columns and rows.
-The first row may be a header contining the information about each column or that may be in a seperate file (e.g. a text file).
+The first row may be a header continuing the information about each column or that may be in a separate file (e.g. a text file).

 .. warning::